-Some preamplifiers are prone to developing ground loops when used in conjunction with stereo microphones such as the SF-24.
-Ground loops can develop in the preamplifier with any stereo microphone regardless of type (i.e. condenser, dynamic, ribbon).
+Some preamplifiers are prone to developing ground loops when used in conjunction with stereo microphones such as the SF-24V.
+Ground loops can develop in the preamplifier with any stereo microphone regardless of type (i.e. condenser, dynamic, ribbon) or brand.
 A ground loop manifests itself as unwanted buzz or hum at 60 Hz and/or harmonics of 60 Hz.

 The condition is brought on when the left and right transducer elements are plugged into two inputs of a stereo or multi-channel preamplifier.
-The two three-pin male XLR connectors of the stereo microphone cable usually share Pin-1 as ground, so they are grounded to each other through the cable set.
+The two male, three-pin XLR connectors of a stereo microphone's cable (or power supply in the case of the SF-24V) usually share Pin-1 as common, so they are grounded to each other at the microphone or power supply.
 If the grounding scheme within the preamplifier is poorly designed, or the distances to internal ground are too great, a ground loop develops.

 You can perform a simple test to check for this condition (preferably done with a pair of headphones to avoid feedback).
 Plug one side of the stereo microphone into either preamplifier input.
 Listen to the output of the preamp.
 All should be quiet except for the mic signal.
 Now plug the second side into the next preamplifier input.
 If a noise or buzz develops, you have a ground loop.
 The ground loop may be very slight or more pronounced, depending on the preamp.
 Battery powered preamps usually do not exhibit this problem, and neither do well designed, line-operated mic preamps.
 The simple fix is to disconnect one of the microphone's two Pin-1 ground connections.
-A better method is to make a small ground-lift adapter fashioned from a male-female XLR barrel adapter.
+A better method is to make a small ground-lift adapter fashioned from a malefemale XLR barrel adapter.
 Switchcraft makes a very nice one and it takes less than five minutes to wire it up.
 Simply connect Pin-2 to Pin-2, Pin-3 to Pin-3, and leave Pin-1 disconnected.
 Correcting the problem at the preamplifier is preferable, but is often more difficult and/or expensive.